crkaide/kickstarter-analysis/README.md

-# REPORT: Launch Date and Funding Goals analysis
-# "Fever" (a play) by Louise
+# Launch Date and Funding Goals analysis for "Fever" (a play) by Louise

 ## Overview of Project
-Following analysis of the success of various Kickstarter campaigns based on their category (e.g., food, music, theater), as well as identifying seasonal trends,
+Following analysis of the success of various Kickstarter campaigns based on their category (e.g., food, music, theater) as well as seasonal trends, Louise

 ### Purpose
 The purpose of this analysis is to project